SamuelSwartzberg/flashcardifying_text_temp/inf.md

 While code smell is often defined to mean :an indication of a problem, it often just means an actual anti-pattern/problem DRY   Don't repeat yourself
 KISS   Keep it simple stupid

+## mech pol

+the mechanism   what can be done the policy   what should be done separation of mechanism and policy.

 # identifiers